-Applications can be made at any time and will take a maximum of 1 month to process.
-All applications must be made online using the application form provided.
-Your application must contain artist CV, artist statement (no more than 300 words) and between 5-10 images of your work, labelled with medium, size and date.
-Please email the application form to Rose Mazillius
+The next application deadline is 15th December 2015.
+All applications must be sent via email to firstname.lastname@example.org.
+Your application must contain an artist CV, artist statement (no more than 300 words) and between 5-10 images of your work, labelled with medium, size and date.

 Your CV should include:

 - A brief summary of your personal history with details of training, qualifications and career as artist

 - History of exhibiting, any prizes or awards received, connections with commercial galleries or other art organisations

 - A list of commissions and membership of art institutions and other professional bodies.

 - A brief statement outlining possible ways in which you feel you could fulfil the commitment to contribute to RWA activities

 We will use the first 5 images supplied and your artist statement for your web profile.
 This may be amended at a later date.

 Please send applications to Jess Kirkby, Membership Administrator, by email at: email@example.com